Late July 2012 in Wheatland, Wyoming, USA....HR Ranch.

 Wanderbird Cruises

 Their beautiful ketch, out of Belfast, Maine, is North Sea fishing trawler converted to a very comfortable long range expedition trawler.
-She is the WANDERBIRD,
+She is the WANDERBIRD,a combination of several elements: a traditional ketch auxiliary sailing rig, beautiful wood interiors with classic yacht design from the 1940s, a charming and cosy galley, the strength and integrity of a working fishing vessel, a fuel range of 6000 nautical miles, and capabilities for offshore adventure.

 My vote for the wander-bird mascot has got to be the Arctic Tern, which winters in Antarctica and summers in the Arctic...
 My watercolor tribute is here.